readthedocs/readthedocs.org/docs/user/guides/reproducible-builds.rst

 We recommend defining the explicit version of the OS and tool versions used to build your documentation using the ``.readthedocs.yaml``.
-This file file *provides you per version settings*, and *those settings live in your Git repository*.
+This file *provides you per version settings*, and *those settings live in your Git repository*.

 This allows you to validate changes using :doc:`pull requests </pull-requests>`,